For our Berlin office, AlgorithmWatch is looking for a Project Lead "Auditing Algorithms for Systemic Risks"!

 - You liaise with our global network of outstanding academics to pool our and their expertise to co-develop ideas and methods, in order to maximize impact.
 In consultation with the team, you commission external experts for selected tasks and analyses and oversee their work.

-- You build and intensify coalitions with like-minded organizations and develop strategies to massively increase the accountability of platforms to the people affected by their actions.
+- You build and intensify coalitions with like-minded organizations and develop strategies to call out misuse and harm and to massively increase the accountability of platforms to the people affected by their actions.

 - You publish your results in the form of discussion and research papers and policy positions, with the option of occasional publications in academic journals – providing the opportunity to build a track record for yourself in one of the most current and relevant fields of political, social, and data science.